E-Sparse: Boosting the Large Language Model Inference through Entropy-based N:M Sparsity: Experiments

 \subsection{Experimental Environments}

-\textbf{Setup.} In our experimental framework, we primarily target the LLaMA model family ( LLaMA-7B/13B/30B/65B ).
-LLaMA is a series of transformer-based language models and achieves the best possible performance under different inference budgets.
-It has parameters ranging from 7B to 65B and is competitive with the best LLM available.
-For example, LLaMA-13B outperforms GPT-3 in most benchmarks, even though it is 10 times smaller.
-To demonstrate the generalization of E-Sparse, we further extend it to the OPT models ( OPT-6.7B/30B ).
+\textbf{Setup.} In our experimental framework, we primarily target the LLaMA model family (LLaMA-7B/13B/30B/65B) and OPT models (OPT-6.7B/30B).
+To demonstrate the comprehensiveness of E-Sparse, we further extends it to the OPT and BLOOM models.
 All models are from the HuggingFace Transformers library \cite{wolf2019huggingface}.
-Following the one-shot sparsity setting of \cite{sun2023simple}, we sample the same 128 sequences from the first shard of the C4 \cite{raffel2020exploring} training data as calibration dataset.
-This signifies generic textual content sourced from the internet.
-It ensures that our experiments genuinely maintain a zero-shot approach, given that no task-specific data is encountered during the pruning process.
-All our tests are executed in a one-shot manner, aligning with recent studies on post-training quantization (Smoothquant \cite{xiao2023smoothquant}, RPTQ \cite{yuan2023rptq}).
-In general, we fix the hyperparameters $\alpha$ in Eq.\eqref{metric} to 70 to keep the value of information entropy and feature norm in the entire model at the same magnitude.
-In addition, we demonstrate the inference acceleration and the memory saving of the 2:4 sparsity pattern on NVIDIA Ampere Architecture \cite{a100}.
+We choose two SOTA methods as our baselines: SparseGPT and Wanda.
+Following the one-shot sparsity setting of Wanda, we sample the same 128 sequences from C4 \cite{raffel2020exploring} training data as calibration dataset.
+All our experiments only need read right on the models without modifying the remaining weights.
+In addition, we demonstrate the real-world inference acceleration of 4:8 and 2:4 sparsity patterns on NVIDIA Ampere Architecture \cite{a100}.

-\textbf{Datasets \& Evaluation.} Perplexity has long been recognized as a consistent and reliable metric for gauging the performance of Language Learning Models (LLMs).
-It is vital to understand that a lower perplexity value is suggestive of a model delivering superior performance.
-We reported our results on the WikiText2 \cite{merity2016pointer} validation dataset, based on the perplexity metric.
-To further accentuate the efficacy and robustness of our approach, we also present the zero-shot performance of the pruned networks.
-The selected zero-shot benchmarks integrate a range of commonly used datasets, including HellaSwag \cite{zellers2019hellaswag}, OpenbookQA \cite{mihaylov2018can}, PiQA \cite{bisk2020piqa}, SciQ \cite{pedersen2020sciq} and LogiQA \cite{liu2020logiqa}.
-It is crucial to note that in this context, higher values are a hallmark of enhanced model efficiency.
-Our evaluation relies on the widely acknowledged EleutherAI LM Harness benchmark \cite{gao2021framework}.
-Our results present the precision metrics for each individual benchmark while also highlighting the mean accuracy aggregated across all these datasets, providing a holistic view of our methodology's efficacy.
+\textbf{Datasets \& Evaluation.} As perplexity is a stable and robust metric to measure the capabilities of LLMs.
+Importantly, lower perplexity values indicate better model performance.
+We reported our results on the WikiText \cite{merity2016pointer} validation dataset, based on the perplexity metric.
+To further demonstrate the efficiency of our method, we also present the zero-shot performance of the pruned networks.
+Notably, higher values are indicative of superior model performance.
+Our evaluation rely on the widely-acknowledged EleutherAI LM Harness benchmark \cite{gao2021framework}.
+The zero-shot evaluation benchmark mainly includes the following datasets: HellaSwag \cite{zellers2019hellaswag}, OpenbookQA \cite{mihaylov2018can}, PiQA \cite{bisk2020piqa}, SciQ \cite{pedersen2020sciq} and LogiQA \cite{liu2020logiqa}.